The Monge problem with vanishing gradient penalization: Vortices and asymptotic profile: Introduction

 which means that the mass (with respect to $f$) of the segment with angle $\theta$ joining the origin to the quarter unit circle is equal to the mass (with respect to $g$) of the segment with same angle joining the two boundaries of $\Omega'$.
-Under these assumptions, the transport rays are the lines starting from the origin and the optimal transport maps for the Monge problem send each $x \in \Omega$ onto a point $T(x)$ with same angle; in other words, any optimal $T$ is written as
+The situation is described by Figure~\ref{figomega}.